Sprinter Van Commercial Insurance: 2026 Costs

 Passenger-for-hire (airport runs, shuttles, private transport)

 Passenger work is underwritten differently because injuries can be severe and multi-claim.
 Expect more scrutiny on driver history/training, higher liability expectations, and different regulatory triggers depending on where/how you operate.
+For a full breakdown of limits and carrier expectations, see commercial passenger van insurance.

 Common mistakes that raise premiums (or get claims denied)